yongkangc/nlp-from-scratch/Report.md

 ## Conclusion

 This project demonstrates a progression from a simple baseline to advanced sequence labeling models for phrase chunking.
-The Viterbi algorithm achieved the highest F-score (0.8492), while the Structured Perceptron offers flexibility for future enhancements.
+The Viterbi algorithm achieved a strong F-score (0.8267), while the Structured Perceptron offers flexibility for future enhancements.
 Future work could focus on richer features or alternative models like CRFs to further boost performance.